clmangham/amazon_electronics_reviewer_value/README.md

     <img width="693" height="306" src = "src/images/total_spend.png">
 </p>

-A majority of the reviews and spending fall between 2014-2017 which marks a period of rapid growth for Amazon.
-Key events during this time include a partnership with the US Postal Service for Sunday deliveries in 2014, the acquisition of a live streaming platform Twitch in 2014 (100 million monthly users in 2015), and the acquisition of Whole Foods in 2017
+A majority of the reviews and spending fall between 2014-2017 which marks a period of rapid growth for Amazon. **Key events during this time include a partnership with the US Postal Service for Sunday deliveries in 2014, the acquisition of a live streaming platform Twitch in 2014 (100 million monthly users in 2015), and the acquisition of Whole Foods in 2017.**

 <p align="center">
     <img width="693" height="306" src = "src/images/median_spend.png">
 </p>

-Median spending by reviewers is close to $11 on average, with the trend being mostly consistent each year (finding #3).
+Median spending by reviewers is close to $11 on average, with the trend being mostly consistent each year.

 Further analysis could provide insight as to how the price category (cheap, average, expensive) correlates with the volume of reviews.